20 Sep Pathway to fulfillment at work

 - Strength – Most of the time we have a tendency to focus on our weaknesses instead of our strengths.
 We do the same for our subordinates and our bosses do the same for us.
 As that’s a human tendency.
 It’s important that we shift our focus from our weaknesses to our strengths.
 That’s a significant step in your leadership development effort.
 There is a saying that energy flows wherever we put our attention.
 So, If you focus on weaknesses you will soon see them growing and if you put your attention on your strengths, they shall certainly grow.

 So, what is the best way to recognize your strengths?
 There are two ways, extrinsically and intrinsically.

-So take out some time reflecting on what those one or two activities are that give you joy as well as get you compliments.
+So take out some time reflecting what those one or two activities are that give you joy as well as get you compliments.

 A very simple exercise that you can practice each day can bring a big difference.
-As you wake up in the morning, spend 10 mins with yourself.
+As you wake up in the morning, just spend 10 mins with yourself.
 Just reflect on three things that happened a day before for which you are thankful and write it down.
 Keeping a gratitude journal and regularly updating it will further reinforce the feeling of gratitude and hence fulfillment, deep within you.
-It can be simple things such as how a colleague helped you with MIS; how you got that sanction from the senior management on your project; how you received the appreciation mail from your clients etc. These may be small things, but if you become conscious of these good things, you attract more of them in life.
+It can be simple things such as how a colleague helped you with MIS; how you got that sanction from the senior management on your project; how you received the appreciation email from your clients etc. These may be very small things, but if you become conscious of these small good things, you attract more of these in life.